Blog Post

 }

-All we need is PSPDFKit.present('document.pdf') and we can view a PDF in PSPDFKit.
-Not only that, but we can also zoom, create annotations, look at the document’s outline, and lots of other things.
-We can also customize the PDF viewer by passing a dictionary to PSPDFKit.present.
+All you need is PSPDFKit.present('document.pdf') and you can view a PDF in PSPDFKit.
+Not only that, but you can also zoom, create annotations, look at the document’s outline, and lots of other things.
+Additionally, you can customize the PDF viewer by passing a dictionary to PSPDFKit.present.

 A simple React-based PDF view on Android

-And here’s the same thing, only on iOS:
+And here’s the same thing, only on Android.

 A simple React-based PDF view on Android